 This is only applicable to young offenders below the age of 16.
 The Youth Court may issue a DO to detain the individual for up to 6 months, until they are rehabilitated, or reach 18.
 Should the Youth Court impose a DO together with a Probation Order, the detention period should not exceed 3 months.
 The DO may be extended, however, if further offences are committed during the initial detention period.

-During the DO, the youth offender will reside in a place of detention such as the Singapore Boys’ Home or Singapore Girls’ Home, and undergo academic and rehabilitative programmes so that they may have the best chance of reintegrating back into society.
+During the DO, the youth offender will reside in a place of detention such as the Singapore Boys’ Home or Singapore Girls’ Home, and undergo academic and rehabilitative programmes to have the best chance of reintegrating into society.
 There is no criminal record for a DO.

 Weekend Detention Order (WDO)

-Also applicable only to young offenders under 16, a WDO requires the individual to report to a place of detention for up to 26 weekends – defined as from 3pm on Saturdays till 5pm on Sundays.
-Outside of these hours, the youth can continue attending school or work as per normal.
-Similar to a DO, the youth offender will undergo academic and rehabilitative programmes to prepare them for a return to society.
+Also applicable only to young offenders under 16, a WDO requires the individual to report to a place of detention for up to 26 weekends – defined as from 3 pm on Saturdays to 5 pm on Sundays.
+Outside these hours, the youth offender can continue attending school or work normally.
+Like a DO, the youth offender will undergo academic and rehabilitative programmes to prepare them for returning to society.
 There is no criminal record for a WDO.

 Should the youth offender fail to report to their place of detention without reasonable cause, fail to comply with any of the conditions of the WDO, or commit another offence, possible consequences include: